A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Enhanced Direct Enrollment (EDE) is a service that allows approved entities to enroll consumers in Marketplace qualified health plans (QHPs), with income-based subsidies if they’re subsidy eligible, without the enrollee needing to visit the HealthCare.gov website.1

-Enhanced Direct Enrollment has historically only been available in states that use the federally facilitated Marketplace (HealthCare.gov).3 But Georgia will be using a state-run Marketplace platform starting in November 2024, and will be the first state-run Marketplace to partner with EDEs.4
+Enhanced Direct Enrollment has historically only been available in states that use the federally facilitated Marketplace (HealthCare.gov).3 But Georgia began using a state-run Marketplace platform starting in November 2024, and was the first state-run Marketplace to partner with EDEs.4

 What percentage of Marketplace enrollments are facilitated by an EDE?

-We don’t have current data for how many people enrolled via the EDE pathway in recent years; the most recent data published by CMS is from early 2021.5
+We don’t have current data for how many people enrolled via the EDE pathway in recent years.
+The most recent data published by CMS is from early 2021.6

-But during the open enrollment period for 2023 coverage, 57% of all active enrollments in the federally facilitated Marketplace were through EDEs and “classic” direct enrollment (DE) entities.6 And if we only consider broker-assisted active plan selections, EDE and DE pathways accounted for 81% of them during the open enrollment period for 2023 coverage.7
+But during the open enrollment period for 2023 coverage, 57% of all active enrollments in the federally facilitated Marketplace were through EDEs and “classic” direct enrollment (DE) entities.7 And if we only consider broker-assisted active plan selections, EDE and DE pathways accounted for 81% of them during the open enrollment period for 2023 coverage.

 What entities can provide enhanced direct enrollment?

-When the EDE program debuted in 2018,8 there were only eight approved EDE entities, including two web brokers and six issuers (insurance companies).9 But the program has grown considerably since then.
+When the EDE program debuted in 2018, there were only eight approved EDE entities, including two web brokers and six issuers (insurance companies).11 But the program has grown considerably since then.
 As of August 2024, 73 entities were approved as EDEs.
-Eleven of them had created their own EDE platforms, while the rest were leasing one of those 11 approved EDE platforms.10
+Eleven of them had created their own EDE platforms, while the rest were leasing one of those 11 approved EDE platforms.12 (As of late 2025, the August 2024 list was still the most recent available on the CMS webpage about EDE.)

-Most of the EDE entities are issuers, although most of the entities that are hosting their own EDE platforms are web brokers.10
+Most of the EDE entities are issuers, although most of the entities that are hosting their own EDE platforms are web brokers.12

 An EDE entity might not operate in all states that use HealthCare.gov.
 In that case, the EDE can only assist consumers in states where the EDE operates.2